Viader Vineyards & WineryAbout Viader

 Sales and Marketing

 Janet Viader grew up in the Napa Valley on the vineyards of VIADER which was founded in 1986 by her mother, Delia Viader.
 Janet has been involved in the family business since a very early age and has witnessed firsthand the growth of the business and brand.
-Janet completed her undergraduate degree in Political Science at the University of California at Berkeley and Sciences Po University in Paris, France.
-She has spent time in the wine regions of western Europe, Argentina, and back home in the Pacific Northwest improving her wine education, language skills and palate.
-Before officially joining the family business, she dedicated six months to a political research project in Argentina, where most of her family resides.
-She then spent a year working at Napa Legal Aid, providing free legal services to low-income families, seniors and immigrants.
-In January 2007, Janet joined the family business as the director of sales and marketing.
-She currently serves on the Board of "NG: The Next Generation in Wine," a collaborative marketing group of second generation family winemakers.
-Janet is also one of the youngest Board Directors elected to represent the Napa Vintners Association, the non-profit trade association responsible for promoting and protecting the Napa Valley appellation with a membership nearing 400 Napa Valley wineries.
+Janet studied Political Science at both the University of California at Berkeley and Sciences Po University in Paris, France.
+She loves wine and has traveled to the wine regions of western Europe, Argentina, and the Pacific Northwest improving her wine education, language skills and palate.
+She officially joined the family business in 2007 after working in Buenos Aires, and assisting the immigration counsel at Napa Legal Aid.
+Janet currently assists the family business with the wine club, sales, and marketing.
+With her brother Alan, she is part of “NG: The Next Generation in Wine,” a collaborative marketing group of second generation family vintners.
+Janet is also very involved in important issues affecting Napa Valley and the vintner community.
+She is one of the youngest Board Directors elected to represent the Napa Valley Vintners>, the non-profit trade association responsible for promoting and protecting the Napa Valley appellation, its wines and community, with a membership nearing 500 Napa Valley wineries.

 Mariela was born Mariela de la Cerda, in Guatemala City, Guatemala.
 Mariela and VIADER's winemaker, Alan Viader, were married in 2006.
 Mariela has always shown a passion for cooking, and was professionally-trained at the Western Culinary Institute in Portland, Oregon (Le Cordon Bleu College of Culinary Arts).
 After finishing her studies she pursued her dream of being a chef and was contracted as an intern at Bouchon in Yountville, a sister restaurant of Thomas Keller’s French Laundry in the heart of Napa Valley.
 Upon completing her internship at Bouchon, she was curious to explore other types of cuisine, and started working at Chef Hiro Sone’s Asian-inspired restaurant Terra in St. Helena.
 Simultaneously, Mariela cooked at Redd restaurant, under Chef Richard Reddington, formerly of Auberge du Soleil.
 Proving herself as a talented chef she was given an opportunity to help test and develop recipes for a number of cookbooks.
 In late 2006, she decided to leave the restaurant world to pursue a career as a private chef found herself cooking events all over the Napa Valley.
-Currently, she actively participates in the family business, as Director of the Culinary Program at VIADER, happily preparing anything from hors-d’oeuvres, to casual picnics, lunches and elegant 3- to 5-course dinners for our guests.
-With her own organic vegetable garden on the VIADER estate, and another in her own backyard, Mariela always uses the most fresh and seasonal organic produce for all her wine-pairing dishes
+Currently, she actively participates in the family business as Director of the Culinary Program at VIADER.
+With her own organic vegetable garden on the VIADER estate and another in her own backyard, Mariela always uses the most fresh and seasonal organic produce for all her wine-pairing dishes.

 Shipping Manager & Quality Control